-The Arnot-Gobas model construct is applicable to evaluation of steady-state tissue concentrations of non-polar organic chemicals in the study area; however, the experience of applying the FWM to 2007 fish data suggests limitations to the analysis.
+The Arnot-Gobas model construct is applicable to evaluation of steady-state tissue concentrations of nonpolar organic chemicals in the study area; however, the experience of applying the FWM to 2007 fish data suggests a certain model limitations or EFDC linkage issues to the analysis.
 A key issue is the lack of concurrent data for different compartments in a system where the bed sediment concentrations and, especially, the water column concentrations are changing over time.
 While new tissue data are being collected, it will be necessary to rely in large part on older bed sediment data within the LDW.
-Some adjustments will need to be made to account for both interim remedial actions and possible dilution of surface sediment concentrations by continued deposition of cleaner sediment from the Green River.
-Temporal variability in water column concentrations can be addressed to some extent by the development of an improved water column model that simulates the responses to varying flow and loading conditions over time.
+Some adjustments will need to be made to account for both interim remedial actions and possible sediment resuspension and dilution of surface sediment concentrations by continued deposition of cleaner sediment from the Green River.
+Temporal variability in water column concentrations can be addressed to some extent by the development of an improved water columnupdated EFDC model that simulates the responses to varying flow and loading conditions over time, to effectively simplify the processes, a steady- stateassumption can be made to approximately represent long period water column conditions, thus, the long-term water column EFDC averages will be used as the steady-state model concentration inputs.
 Obtaining additional quantitative data on dietary sources of individual species and pollutant concentrations in prey species would likely improve the model performance.
+As a test case, additional quantitative data on dietary sources of individual species and pollutant concentrations in prey species can be incorporated into the model to evaluate the performance.